 Arriving at the stables I found that as well as two huge and impressive ‘triple Reverso clocks’, of which there is a photo above, there was also a display of some current Jaeger-LeCoultre models.

-Situated on 11 acres in the leafy Sydney suburb of Randwick, the firm of William Inglis & Son Limited was established in 1867 and even now, the Inglis family are involved in the business; I had the pleasure of meeting and briefly chatting with Arthur Inglis on the day, and there is still a family residence on the grounds.
+Situated on 11 acres in the leafy Sydney suburb of Randwick, the firm of William Inglis & Son Limited was established in 1867 and even now, the Inglis family are involved in the business, and there is still a family residence on the grounds.

 The bloodstock part of the business started in 1906, and the Easter Sale for young thoroughbreds is the flagship of their sales calendar, conducted in an arena with seating for over 1,000 people, though from my observations, the most popular spot seemed to not be in the stands but underneath a fig tree at the side.